Certificate in Wellness and the Environment

-The quality of the air we breathe and the water we drink is essential to our overall well-being, our economic prosperity, and the environment.
-Clean air and water play an important role in maintaining our health, and contaminants in either one or both can impact our well-being and lead to the development of many diseases.
+The quality of the air people breathe and the water they drink is essential to their overall well-being, economic prosperity, and the environment.
+Clean air and water play an important role in maintaining people's health, and contaminants in either one or both can impact their well-being and lead to the development of many diseases.
 In high enough concentrations, these contaminants can be fatal.
 Creating optimal healing environments requires close attention to air and water quality.
 The outcome of this course is for you to describe components of air and water pollution, their effects on human health, and methods of reducing or eliminating these pollutants to create healthy environments.

 The Global Health Impacts Of Overpopulation

-The term overpopulation is not a common topic of conversation between citizens or among politicians.
+The term “overpopulation” is not a common topic of conversation between citizens or among politicians.
 Yet, overpopulation is now considered to be the biggest threat to the future of the planet.
-Because the world's population is growing at an alarming rate that has never been experienced before in history, those of us here today must consider the serious health and environmental implications of continued growth.
+Because the world’s population is growing at an alarming rate that has never been experienced before in history, the people here today must consider the serious health and environmental implications of continued growth.
 The Earth is not expanding and resources are limited.
 The outcome of the course is for you to explain the impact of global population growth on the health and well-being of all citizens.

-Numerous independent researchers and scientists all across the world know that Earth is warming and human activity is the primary cause.
-How much climate change we will experience in the future is dependent on the choices we all make as global citizens to reduce our global emissions and reconsider our patterns of consumption.
+Numerous independent researchers and scientists all across the world know that Earth is warming and that human activity is the primary cause.
+How much climate change the Earth will experience in the future is dependent on the choices people make as global citizens to reduce global emissions and reconsider their patterns of consumption.
 The outcome of this course is for you to provide an overview of climate change and describe the health concerns related to it.

 Is Your Home Hazardous To Your Health?